Configure custom domains

 Add a new DNS record

-For a sub-domain
+For a subdomain

-If you previously added a sub-domain, you will need to add a CNAME record to your DNS provider.
+You will need to add a CNAME record to your DNS provider.

 NameTypeValue